drpetersonfernandes/BatchConvertIsoToXiso/ReadMe.md

 4.  **Configure Options**:
     *   **For Conversion**:
         *   Check "Delete original files after successful conversion" if you want standalone ISOs or archive files (if all contained ISOs processed successfully) to be deleted. **Use with caution!**
+        *   Check `Skip $SystemUpdate folder during conversion` if you want to omit this folder from the XISO output.
+This is often useful for game ISOs to save space and avoid unnecessary data.
     *   **For Testing**:
         *   Check/uncheck "Move successfully tested ISOs to Success Folder".
         *   Check/uncheck "Move failed tested ISOs to Failed Folder" (creates a `_failed` subfolder in the input directory by default).